From Section 8

 He Went Back For His Family

-When Troy returned home from the Air Force, he faced a choice.
-He could pursue his own success, or he could lift his family first.
-He chose family.
+When Troy returned home from the Air Force, he faced a choice every first generation success story faces.
+He could pursue his own career, or he could lift his family first.
+He chose family—without hesitation.

 At 25, Troy converted his mother's small living room into a classroom.
 He bought used textbooks from thrift stores.
 He tutored his three older brothers—and helped every single one of them enroll in college for the first time.